uit-no/hpc-doc/storage/lustre-performance.rst

 -    Open files read-only whenever is possible.
 -    Keep small files on the same OST.

-It is highly recommended to read I/O Best Practices from NICS (http://www.nics.tennessee.edu/I-O-Best-Practices).
+It is highly recommended to read I/O Lustre tips from NICS (http://www.nics.tennessee.edu/computing-resources/file-systems/io-lustre-tips).